 To remove the tax (20%) from the selling price, divide by 1.2 * (see notes on VAT below)

 So the Selling Price (less VAT) = £10.00

 Food cost calculations – how to calculate food cost per meal

-Calculating Food Cost Percentage on a Monthly Basis – food cost formula
+Calculating Food Cost Percentage on a Monthly Basis – Rolling Food cost

 Food costs on a monthly or even weekly basis is also useful.
 Total food cost is the sum of all food purchases from suppliers less any returns / credits you are owed.